amvstrm/amvstrm/README.md

 ## Features
-- Save Bookmarking in localstorage and *User Account (Comming Soon)*
+- Save Bookmarking in localStorage
-- Authentication *(Comming Soon)*
 - Search Any Anime
 - No ADs
 - Using Plyr.link and [nsPlayer](https://player.nscdn.ml)
-- Fast and Simple
+- Fast and Simple also Easy To Use

 ## ToDos

-- Intergrate Authentication and Database to store user bookmarking
+- ***Intergrate Authentication and Database to store user bookmarking*** (Wont Be Added)
 - Better UI Design
-- Fixing Bug
-- Add more backend feature *(Custom Anime Data)*
+- Add more backend feature *(Custom Anime Data or Using Myanimelist data)*
-- *Using Docker ?*
+- Docker Supported
 - Migrated to Nuxt.js 3 *(Until Nuxt3 and Vuetify 3 is stable)*
 - Fixing SEO on Some Page
 - Merge API and AMVSTRM into a monorepo
 - Using ENV to store every API URLS and Credentials
 - More Translation Words
-- Using MAL Data Using Jikan

 ## Deploy
 You can deploy AMVSTRM on Vercel and Netlify